nodejs/node-addon-api/doc/error_handling.md

 `Napi::Error` class extends `std::exception` and enables integrated error-handling for C++ exceptions and JavaScript exceptions.

+Note, that due to limitations of the N-API, if one attempt to cast the error object thrown as a primitive, an wrapped object will be received instead.
+(With properties ```isWrapObject``` and ```errorVal``` containing the primitive value thrown)

 The following sections explain the approach for each case:

 - [Handling Errors With C++ Exceptions](#exceptions)